treeman/jonashietala/drafts/bitpal_flip.markdown

 # Requested funding

-We request X BCH to cover hosting costs and to fund us taking a break from other commitments to work on BitPal for Y hours over the course of Z.
+We request 85.5 BCH to cover hosting costs and to fund us taking a break from other commitments to work on BitPal for 280 hours over the course of around 6 months.

 ## Hosting